Do You Understand The EU Allergens Law?

 Changes from past laws

 In the past, the onus for determining whether or not a food contained an allergen was essentially on the person who had the allergy.
 That is, they were responsible for inquiring if a dish had a particular ingredient so that they could then avoid it.
-That’s changed since the introduction of the new EU rules on allergens.
+That’s changed since the introduction of the new EU Allergens Law related to allergens.

 Now, restaurants will need to label each dish with a very precise list of what allergens each dish contains.